MAPF-Competition/web_resource/Competition Setup.md

 ![image](external_page_resource/images/new_model.gif)

-On this page, we provide an overview of the problem model, the robot model, and the centralised controller that coordinates the execution of your computed plans.
+This page provides an overview of the problem model, the robot model, and the centralised controller that coordinates executing your computed plans.
 The figure above shows a typical example of a problem instance in a warehouse domain we call **fulfilment**.

 ## Robots and Their Environment ![r14](external_page_resource/robots/robot_on_grid_s.png)
-Each grid map is deterministic, fully observable and known ahead of time.
-All robots move in parallel.
+Each grid map is deterministic, fully observable, and known ahead of time.
+Robots move in parallel.
 Time is divided up into discrete time steps.

-At each timestep, a robot can execute one of the following actions:
+At each timestep, a robot can execute one of the following actions (see illustrations that follow):
-> - move forward into an adjacent grid cell
+> - move in the robot's forward direction into an adjacent grid cell
 > - rotate 90 degree clockwise
 > - rotate 90 degrees counter-clockwise
 > - wait at its current location.